Vivacaine Side Effects

 Generic Name: bupivacaine / epinephrine

-Note: This document contains side effect information about bupivacaine / epinephrine.
-Some of the dosage forms listed on this page may not apply to the brand name Vivacaine.
+Note: This page contains side effects data for the generic drug bupivacaine / epinephrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Vivacaine.

 Applies to bupivacaine / epinephrine: injectable solution